 1. A stranger at the grocery store.

 Picture this: you’re in the pasta aisle while repping your bold FTND tee—either a “Papa Kilo Lima,” or “Consider Before Consuming,” or the always-classic “Porn Kills Love”—Fighter hat, or bracelets, mulling over your choice of couscous or spaghetti for dinner.
-Someone approaches you and asks you what your gear means.
+Someone approaches you and asks you what your shirt means.

 Boom—porn topic: open for discussion.